 Community members value forest health, water, fish & wildlife, and cultural heritage significantly more than visitors, while visitors value recreation, public access, and local economy more than community members.
 For both groups, forest health is the highest ranked priority.

 What draws residents?

 Community members ranked most features that draw them higher than visitors.
 Both groups agree that recreation is the biggest draw.
 Access and views follow closely in second and third.
-Though 'traditional uses' was not identified by those responding to the survey, it is a known value held by local tribes.

 What would be lost?

 Community members and visitors alike believe recreation would be the greatest loss should these lands be developed, followed by scenic value, health & wellness, and solitude.
 Community members fear the loss of intrinsic value – the belief that these lands are worth more than the benefits we derive from them - almost twice as much as visitors.